[ Updated Jun 13, 2023 ]

-The first item on your to-do list if you plan on using Data Studio for forecasting is to verify that Ecommerce reporting is set up.
-This report provides you with everything from historical sales data, click throughs, cart abandonment, product information, SKU and more.
+The first item on your to-do list if you plan on using Google Data Studio for forecasting is to verify that ecommerce analytics reporting is set up.
+This report provides you with everything from historical sales data, click-throughs, cart abandonment, product information, SKUs, and more.

-Next, you must make sure that AdWords and any other sales platform that you’re using is connected to Data Studio.
-Supermetrics Data Studio Community Connectors allow you to add data sources from third-party sites, including Adobe Analytics, AdRoll and Google Analytics– to name a few.
+Next, you must make sure that Google Ads and any other sales platform that you’re using is connected to Data Studio.
+Supermetrics Data Studio Community Connectors allow you to add data sources from third-party sites, including Adobe Analytics, AdRoll and Google Analytics – to name a few.
 While some of these may require fees to use, the benefits that you’ll get from getting aggregate data will be worth the investment.

 You can now aggregate data into a single report by the product SKU number.
 You can filter data by using the Filter options located in the bottom right of the Data tab.

-Now, that you have your report set up, and it’s collecting data, you might want to know for what you should be looking.
-The first place to start is to create a report that reviews the entire year and compare it to the previous year’s data.
-In this view, you can see sales highs and lows throughout every quarter or season.
+Now that you have your report set up and it’s collecting data, it’s time to create a report that reviews the entire year and compare it to the previous year’s data.
+In this view, you can see sales highs and lows through every quarter or season.

 Keep your eyes peeled for patterns.
 Are there certain times of year where sales peaked?
 For example, many retailers will see sales skyrocket from November through right after the end of the year when people are shopping gifts.
 But, are there other times of the year that are also as busy?